-Staff wellbeing is always Jenny’s first consideration when visiting a school or providing a consultation.
-Staff wellbeing is linked intrinsically to child wellbeing, to self-esteem, resilience, good mental health, emotional balance and energy.
+Staff wellbeing training is always Jenny’s first consideration when visiting a school or providing a consultation.
+Most importantly, there is a clear link between staff wellbeing and child wellbeing.
+Also to self-esteem, resilience, good mental health, emotional balance and energy.

-Amongst Jenny’s other creative and enegising training modules, this training will cover:
+Among Jenny’s other creative and energising training modules, Staff Wellbeing Training covers:

 - How to overcome ‘lack of energy’ – let’s face it, tired, frazzled staff don’t inspire!
-To be the best you can be so that you can help others you need a Personal Care Plan to keep your work/life balance.
+Being at your best so that you can help others you need a Personal Care Plan to keep your work/life balance.

 - Jenny’s Five Wells Wellbeing Model is highly acclaimed in education and is a wonderful way of looking after yourself.